JonatasCarrocine/Redes_de_Computadores/ChatJava/README.md

 ## Getting Started

-1. Open two CMD and compile the server class in one terminal and the client classe on another terminal
+1. Open two CMD and compile the server class in one terminal and the client class on another terminal
 ```
   javac Client.java
   javac Server.java